Machine-Learning-Dynamical-Systems/kooplearn/dev_docs/roadmap.md

 # Roadmap
+#### Jan 24, 2024:
+Testing the old and new versions of the algorithm.
+Some observations:
+- At low (approaching machine precision) regularization strengths, or when the rank is too high, the computed estimator is highly unstable.
+As expected.
+- The old function `_fit_reduced_rank_regression_noreg` seem to be extremely well conditioned.
+Might be worth to retain it.
+- Even with the numerical stabilization in place, if the rank is too high, the estimated models might differ.

 #### Jan 23, 2024:
 Working on RRR.
 Return by default the `svals_sq`, which are related to the spectral bias.
 Save it as as an attribute of the model.
 Extend the filtering mechanism to Rand-RRR and Nystroem-RRR.
 Add the possiblity to add a pre-computed cho_factor to the Rand-RRR for numerical efficiency.
 Use iterative methods otherwise.